MercersKitchen/Networking-Practicum/README.md

 - Complete HCS 3000, See Mr. Mercer for details
 - Bring a Steel Toed pair of work boots (see Walmart and other retailers)

+Credits
+- One of ...
+(Depending on Grade Level)
+  - NET 2950: NET Intermediate Practicum
+  - NET 3950: NET Advanced Practicum
 ---

 # Calendar of Practicum Opportunities